nats-io/nats-architecture-and-design/adr/ADR-17.md

 When a gap is observed, the subscription closes its current subscription, releases its consumer and creates a new one starting at the proper stream sequence.

+If hearbeats are missed, consumer might be gone (deleted, lost after reconnect, node restart, etc.), and it should be recreated from last known stream sequence.

 You can optionally make the "state" available to the user.

 ### Subscription Limitations